con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Great feast[^30-1] who takes the form of great passion,
 Producing bliss in every sentient being,
 Great feast who takes the form of great anger,
-Great enemy of all mental affliction, (30)
+Great enemy of every mental poison, (30)

 [^30-1]: We use the word 'feast' in the sense of a festival, particularly one that involves religious worship.